Neal Parikh

 Columbia University

-I’m a computer scientist and startup founder with a background in machine learning, convex optimization, and statistics.
-Most recently, I was Director of AI for NYC in the Mayor’s Office of the CTO, a newly created position that touches on a wide range of topics related to AI, including policy and legislation, internal technical advisory work, and external partnerships.
-An important aspect of the work is the ethics and responsible use of AI, and I often worked with other city governments internationally.
+I’m a computer scientist with a background in machine learning, optimization, and statistics.
+Most recently, I was the first Director of AI for New York City, working on AI policy, legislation, and ethics, often in collaboration with other city governments internationally.
 I also led the work on the NYC AI Strategy.